PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:33:31
+Last updated: 2024-04-02 19:34:04
-Random Quote: The price of greatness is responsibility. - Winston Churchill
+Random Quote: Everyone thinks of changing the world, but no one thinks of changing himself. - Leo Tolstoy